Hopac/Hopac/Docs/Programming.md

 There are two ways to write jobs in Hopac.
 One way is to use the **job** workflow builder like we did in the previous section.
-The other way is to directly use the monadic combinators that the workflow builder abstracts away.
+The other way is to directly use the monadic combinators, **result** and **>>=**, that the workflow builder abstracts away.
 I personally mostly prefer using the monadic combinators with an occasional excursion with the workflow notation.
 I have a number of reasons for this:

 * Using the combinators directly usually leads to more concise code.
 * I often find it easier to understand the code when it is written with the